Otincelescud/Air-Hockey/README.md

 Copyright (C) 2024 Otincelescu Darius Marian

 This program is distributed under the GNU General Purpose License Version 3, or (at your option) any later version.
-For more information read the LICENSE and COPYING files.
+For more information read the LICENSE file.

 ## Acknowledgements